-Prenuptial agreements create a legally binding contract between a couple who will live together and get married.
-They set out the rights and obligations of both parties if and when the relationship ends.
-This includes separation, divorce and the death of a partner.
+Prenuptial agreements create a legally binding contract between a couple who plan to get married.
+The prenuptial agreement sets out the rights and obligations of both parties if the relationship ends.
+A relationship may end through separation, divorce or the death of a partner.
 Even though talking about a prenuptial agreement may make you uncomfortable, by negotiating these items up-front, you may simplify things in the event of a relationship breakdown.

-Couples intending to marry should have a prenuptial agreement in place.
-The more assets that are involved, specifically real property like houses, the more important a prenuptial agreement is.
-It is particularly important for couples entering second marriages with children from a previous relationship.
+Couples intending to marry should consider having a prenuptial agreement in place.
+The more assets that are involved, the more important having a prenuptial agreement can be.
+A prenuptial agreement is particularly important for couples who are entering second marriages with children from a previous relationship.

 Prenuptial agreements generally include terms about the following:

 Life and relationships change over time.
 You may want to change some or all of the terms in the prenuptial agreement.
 Changes often come after marriage, on the birth of children, and retirement.
-Like any agreement, a prenuptial agreement can be changed as long as both individuals agree to the changes.
+Like any agreement, a prenuptial agreement can be changed if both individuals agree to the changes.